openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

       function canThrow(x: int): int throws { ... }

 A *throwing function* can propagate exceptions to the scope from which it is called.
-Such propagation of an *exception* occurs if:
+The propagation of an *exception* occurs if:

 -  The call of a *throwing function* is not enclosed in a ``try`` statement; or